samhuk/type-helpers/contributing/development.md

 # Development

-This document describes the process for setting up and running this package on your local computer.
+This document describes the process for setting up this package on your local computer.

 ## Prerequisites